MirkoHernandez/denote-folgezettel/Readme.md

 are supposed to be used from a folgezettel note or a directory containing one.

-To enable the mode you need `.dir-locals.el` in a zettelkasten directory.
+Enabling the mode in a zettelkasten silo.
+Just add the following variable in the `.dir-locals.el` file.

 ``` emacs-lisp
 ((nil . ((denote-fz-mode . t))))